Delicious Florence Food Tour with Local Wine & Florentine Steak

 Pasta and Florentine Steak Dinner

-A food tour in Florence without pasta or steak?
-No way!
-Sit down in a historical tavern, to an outstanding evening meal starting with pasta.
-Then if your group has four or more people, witness a cooking demonstration of the famous bistecca alla Fiorentina (Florentine Steak).
+Sit down in a historical tavern and enjoy an outstanding evening meal starting with the traditional Tuscan pasta, Spaghetti alla carrettiera.
+For the star of dinner, next you’ll taste the local delicacy bistecca alla Fiorentina (Florentine Steak).
 Florence is famous around the world for this delightfully savory and rare meat.
 Finding a good one isn't easy.
 While it might seem undercooked, Florentine steak is cooked to perfection.
 The quality of the cut of meat is unmatched, delicious, and will melt in your mouth.